ukoloff/bkrs/README.md

 ## Usage

   * Download current [BKRS sources](http://bkrs.info/p47) (*_yymmdd.gz files, see bottom of page)

+    or just say `node lib/fetch` ;-)

   * Put them into src folder
   * npm start [--tags=format]
   * See sources for makezd in src folder

-Feed src/bkrs.txt to makezd or Dictan converter.
+Feed src/articles.txt to makezd or Dictan converter.

 Command `npm start --tags=dsl` will make it DSL formatted, so feed it to new Dictan converter.
 In addition src/*.dsl are good for GoldenDict.